Data Protection lawyers with 50+ years of experience

 Reporting obligations

-§ 32 NIS2-UmsG regulates reporting obligations to the supervisory authorities in the event of security incidents.
-According to § 32 (1) NIS2-UmsG, there are various reporting deadlines for "significant" security incidents:
+§ 32 NIS2-UmsuCG regulates reporting obligations to the supervisory authorities in the event of security incidents.
+According to § 32 (1) NIS2-UmsuCG, there are various reporting deadlines for "significant" security incidents:

 CategoryExplanation